healthinnovation/epi-rgee/content/installation.md

 install.packages("geojsonio")
 ```

-**Set-up of rgee and register of credentiales**
+**rgee set up and registration of credentials**

-rgee depends on the Python packages **numpy** and **ee**, for its installation there are two methods, however we have used the most recommended way for new users without experience in handling the Python virtual environment.
+rgee depends on the Python packages **numpy** and **ee** for its installation.
+There are two methods for this, and we will explain the most recommended way for new users without experience handling the Python virtual environment.

-For the installation of rgee dependences use for once only, the following function:
+For the installation of rgee dependencies, use the following function (this function can only be used once):

 ```{r, eval = FALSE}
 rgee::install_ee()